 Germany is a great place to grow your business and workforce.
-Germany is Europe’s top economy, the world’s fourth-largest economy, and according to the World Bank, is one of the easiest countries to do business.
+It’s a top economic power in Europe and one of the easiest countries to do business.
 Germany is also one of the most innovative countries on the globe and a promising market for tech firms considering global expansion.

 There are three main methods to employ someone in Germany from another country.
 While each has pros and cons, the route you choose depends on your short and long-term goals, time, and budget.

 Establishing an entity in Germany gives you full autonomy to hire talent directly and handle employment logistics internally.
 Setting up an entity in Germany allows you to create a local presence in the country and hire employees yourself.

 However, this traditional route for global expansion is costly, time-consuming, and not always a realistic solution—especially for firms looking for quicker, more flexible alternatives to employ someone in Germany.

 2. Use an employer of record in Germany